Gifted Education / Venture

 To unleash the possibilities within each individual so their venture into society has positive impact.

-To find out more about Venture, contact Charlotte Christian, Director of Student Support Services/Counselors at 601.824.9159.
+To find out more about Venture, contact Laura Anne Marshall, Student Support Services Specialist at 601.824.9159.
 All 1st grade students are screened for the gifted education program.
-Students in 2nd -7th grades can be referred by anyone for screening for our program."
+Students in 2nd -7th grades can be referred by anyone for screening for our program.